Hektoen International

 • Health, wellness, and their determinants

-Travis Kirkwood Ottawa, Ontario, Canada Original map made by John Snow in 1854.
-Cholera cases are highlighted in black.
-2nd Ed by John Snow.
-Public Domain due to age.
-John Snow is often referred to as the father of modern epidemiology.
-His work is certainly worthy of this1 and present-day public health2 still strives toward…
+Travis KirkwoodOttawa, Ontario, Canada John Snow is often referred to as the father of modern epidemiology.
+His work is certainly worthy of this1 and present-day public health2 still strives toward upstream approaches, primordial prevention, and redress on the social determinants of health.
+It seems however that the core lessons from John Snow back in 1854 have…

 • What did Dorothy Reed See?

-Sara NassarCairo, Egypt “They say that genius is an infinite capacity for taking pains.”1– Sir Arthur Conan Doyle, A Study in Scarlet Dorothy Mabel Reed Mendenhall opened the doors of medicine at a time when women were considered incapable of managing this “gory” field.
-Although Reed’s eponymous Reed-Sternberg cell was a pivotal discovery for the…
+Sara NassarCairo, Egypt “They say that genius is an infinite capacity for taking pains.”1—Sir Arthur Conan Doyle, A Study in Scarlet Dorothy Mabel Reed Mendenhall opened the doors of medicine at a time when women were considered incapable of managing this “gory” field.
+Although Reed’s eponymous Reed-Sternberg cell was a pivotal discovery for the diagnosis…

 • Dr. Rebecca Cole and racial health disparities in nineteenth-century Philadelphia

-• Welcome to The Jungle: the story of adopting two food safety laws
+• Welcome to The Jungle: The story of adopting two food safety laws

 • Preparing for a zombie apocalypse